goanpeca/ATE.org/src/ATE/actuators/README.md

 * Traditionally (read: for **non-sensor** ASIC testing) a `Test-Cell` is the mariage (monogamie if you want) of a handler/prober with an ATE.
 One connects the two, they fight a bit and then they start to talk to eachother.

 * In **sensor** ASIC testing, we have more of a polyamorie situation 🤣 So we have more than 2 participants and then things become more difficult!
 A `Test-Cell` thus needs a so called `Test Cell Controller` (short TCC).
-This way all participants can find eachother, and the `TCC` is the one who can "map" the `actuators` to the 'participants'.
+This way all participants can find eachother, and the `TCC` is the one who can "map" the `actuators` to his physical 'participants'.